pypyr.steps.fileformat

 - To ensure out path means a directory and not a file,

-on a sane filesystem) at the end. - If you specify an
+/on a sensible filesystem) - If you specify an

-directory without a file-name, out files will have the same name they had inin
+outdirectory without a file-name, out files will have the same name they had inin.

 multiple files & globs